 - Passing score on all appropriate MTEL subject matter test(s) for the license sought

 - Minimum of 75 hours of field-based experiences prior to the practicum

 - 2.75 or better cumulative grade point average

 - 3.0 or better cumulative grade point average in the major(s)

 - Faculty/program coordinator recommendation for admission to student teaching

-No exceptions made to this policy.
+No exceptions are made to this policy.
 Students who have not passed all relevant MTEL tests will not be allowed to enter into a practicum.
-There are many resources on campus to assist you in preparing for the MTEL, including the MTEL Test Prep Center offers study materials and diagnostic testing to help you prepare for all.
+There are many resources on campus to assist you in preparing for the MTEL, including the MTEL Test Prep Center which offers study materials and diagnostic testing to help you prepare.

 Practicum Application Attachments

-- Documentation of passing MTEL Test- please provide a copy of your official score report or obtain evidence of passing from your Department of Elementary and Secondary Education Educator Licensure and Recruitment (ELAR) account.
+- Documentation of passing MTEL Test: please provide a copy of your official score report or obtain evidence of passing from your Department of Elementary and Secondary Education Educator Licensure and Recruitment (ELAR) (PDF) account.

 - Cumulative GPA of 2.75 or above, GPA in major of 3.0 or above